jamiewhitehouse/AnimalFACS/OrangFACS.md

 [_Caeiro, C. C., Waller, B. M., Zimmermann, E., Burrows, A. M., & Davila-Ross, M. (2013).
 OrangFACS: A muscle-based facial movement coding system for orangutans (Pongo spp.).
 International Journal of Primatology, 34(1), 115-129._](https://link.springer.com/article/10.1007/s10764-012-9652-x)

-### What MaqFACS isn't:
+### What OrangFACS isn't:
-MaqFACS is not an ethogram of facial expressions, and does not make any inference about any underlying emotion or context causing the movement.
+OrangFACS is not an ethogram of facial expressions, and does not make any inference about any underlying emotion or context causing the movement.
 Instead this is an objective coding scheme with no assumption about what represents a facial expression in this species.
-It will not explicitally teach you macaque facial expressions
+It will not explicitally teach you Orangutan facial expressions

 ### Useage of materials
 Please note, you are not permitted to use any videos provided with the FACS manuals, or test, without written permitted from the owners.
 Please contact animalfacsuk@gmail.com if you wish to request permissions to use any materials.